Reliable Federated Disentangling Network for Non-IID Domain Feature

 Table~\ref{tab:Office-Caltech10} and Table~\ref{tab:DigitsAndDomainNet} show the test accuracy performance of the different approaches on Office-Caltech10, Digits, and DomainNet, respectively.
 From Table~\ref{tab:Office-Caltech10} and Table~\ref{tab:DigitsAndDomainNet}, we can summarize the following observations:

-1) The proposed TrFedDis achieves the highest test accuracy on most datasets, which indicates that our proposed TrFedDis is more effective than other FL methods in solving non-IID domain features.
-On Office-Caltech10, our proposed TrFedDis achieves the highest test accuracy on all clients, and the average accuracy of the proposed method is improved by 7.5\% compared to FedBN.
-Meanwhile, as shown in Table~\ref{tab:DigitsAndDomainNet}, our proposed TrFedDis achieves a 1.7\% and 2.5\% improvement over the suboptimal baseline methods FedDyn~\cite{FedDyn} and FedRep~\cite{FedRep} on Digits and DomainNet, respectively.
+1) The proposed RFedDis achieves the highest test accuracy on most datasets, which indicates that our proposed RFedDis is more effective than other FL methods in solving non-IID domain features.
+On Office-Caltech10, our proposed RFedDis achieves the highest test accuracy on all clients, and the average accuracy of the proposed method is improved by 7.5\% compared to FedBN.
+Meanwhile, as shown in Table~\ref{tab:DigitsAndDomainNet}, our proposed RFedDis achieves a 1.7\% and 2.5\% improvement over the suboptimal baseline methods FedDyn~\cite{FedDyn} and FedRep~\cite{FedRep} on Digits and DomainNet, respectively.

-2) Although our proposed TrFedDis does not achieve the highest test accuracy on some clients of Digits and DomainNet, it outperforms SingleSet, which demonstrates that the proposed TrFedDis benefits from FL to improve performance.
-Meanwhile, our proposed TrFedDis still achieves better performance than other FL methods on most clients of both datasets, which also demonstrates the robustness of the proposed method.
+2) Although our proposed RFedDis does not achieve the highest test accuracy on some clients of Digits and DomainNet, it outperforms SingleSet, which demonstrates that the proposed RFedDis improves the performance of FL.
+Meanwhile, our proposed RFedDis still achieves better performance than other FL methods on most clients of both datasets, which also demonstrates the robustness of the proposed method.

 3) As shown in Table~\ref{tab:Office-Caltech10} and Table~\ref{tab:DigitsAndDomainNet}, personalized FL methods designed for non-IID label settings, such as FedRep~\cite{FedRep}, FedDC~\cite{FedDC}, and FedDyn~\cite{FedDyn}, etc., perform poorly on non-IID domain feature tasks.
 In particular, seen from Table~\ref{tab:Office-Caltech10}, FedProx~\cite{FedProx}, FedRep~\cite{FedRep}, Moon~\cite{Moon}, and FedDyn~\cite{FedDyn} achieve even worse results than SingleSet, due to the fact that these methods try to improve performance at the model level, ignoring exploring non-IID domain features at the feature distribution level, which may lead to introducing domain-specific features in model aggregation to interfere with global generic information learning, resulting in worse performance than SingleSet.
-In contrast to these personalized FL methods, the performance of our proposed TrFedDis is significantly improved, which demonstrates the effectiveness of the core idea of our proposed TrFedDis, i.e, introducing disentangled feature learning into the FL to explore non-IDD domain features at the feature space level.
+In contrast to these personalized FL methods, the performance of our proposed RFedDis is significantly improved, which demonstrates the effectiveness of the core idea of our proposed RFedDis, i.e, introducing disentangled feature learning into the FL to explore non-IID domain features at the feature space level.